-The Practice and Matter dashboards are intended to give you a snapshot of pertinent information related to your overall Practice and specific matters.
+The Personal and Matter Dashboards are intended to give you a snapshot of pertinent information related to your overall personal and specific matters.

-The Billing Metrics section contains billing information for the entire firm, but all other sections of the Practice Dashboard pertain to you (the specific logged-in user) only.
+The Billing Metrics section contains billing information for the entire firm, but all other sections of the Personal Dashboard pertain to you (the specific logged-in user) only.